birknergard/trump-thoughts/README.md

 - Take a look at list responsive design when thoughts arent loaded and when thoughts are loading.
 - Make a dedicated button or indicator for editing thoughts in thoughtlist
 - Delete button should be an x-icon in the corner, harder to misclick.
-- Modify/remove thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)
 - Styling of Item in editmode.
 - general styling (using tailwind)